brunocodutra/metal/doc/concepts.md

 ================================================================================

-A [Function] is a value representation of an [Expression], that is, unlike the latter, every [Function] is a model of [Strict Value].
+A [Function] is a value representation of an [Expression], that is, unlike the latter, every [Function] is a model of [Value].
 As such, [Functions] can serve as argument or return type to other [Functions] and [Expressions], thus enabling [higher-order] computations, much like run-time